Helmsen/Test-API-for-gRPC-Adapter/README.md

 3. start ContainerGraphQlClient

 ## ContainerGrpcServerSupportedSpec
-This container provides a nodejs implementation of the given gRPC service.
+This container provides a nodejs implementation of the given gRPC service (specified in volume/main.proto).
 The implemented methods are supported by the current adapter version (ContainerGraphQlServer).

 ## ContainerGrpcServerFullSpec
-This container provides a nodejs implementation of the given gRPC service.
+This container provides a nodejs implementation of the given gRPC service (specified in volume/main.proto).
 The implemented methods are not yet supported by the current adapter version (ContainerGraphQlServer).
 But the adapter will support the whole scope of the used protobuf specs soon.

 ## ContainerGrpcClientSupportedSpec
 This container provides a standalone nodejs client to interact with the gRPC server located in ContainerGrpcServerSupportedSpec.